 Sara Bon-Harper, Ph.D.

-“I believe we can engage the public in U.S. history by sharing Monroe’s story, to help them understand the world, reveal truths about humanity, and inspire imaginations.
+“I believe Highland’s story is relevant to U.S. history.
+The complexity of individual and family stories can help us understand the world, reveal truths about humanity, and inspire imaginations.
 I welcome your interest in our work and invite you to be a part of history—and the future—at Highland.”

 Sara Bon-Harper has been Executive Director at James Monroe’s Highland since September 2012.
 The research she has directed in that time has transformed the interpretation of the property, and contributes to a new understanding of James Monroe.
 Ms. Bon-Harper previously served as Archaeological Research Manager at Monticello, and has conducted archaeological research and trained students in Europe and North America.
 She has lectured and written on a variety of themes, including the analysis of archaeological data, landscapes of slavery, and the construction of historic narratives.
-She serves on the State Review Board for the Virginia Department of Historic Resources, and on the board of the Presidential Precinct, and is also a Research Professor of Anthropology at William & Mary.
+She serves on the board of the Presidential Precinct, and is also a Research Professor of Anthropology at William & Mary and a Faculty Affiliate of William & Mary’s Institute for Integrative Conservation (IIC).
 Ms. Bon-Harper earned a Ph.D. in Anthropology at the University of North Carolina at Chapel Hill and a B.A. in Anthropology and Classics from the University of Arizona.

 Marketing & Events Manager

-Jason Woodle is the Marketing & Events Manager at Highland where he manages print and digital promotions, media relations, and public events.
-He studied at the University of Virginia, earning a B.I.S in Humanities.
-He enjoys connecting guests to the rich history of Highland through public events, including the Albemarle County Fair, Tuesday Tunes sunset concert series, July 4th celebration, and Veterans Day commemoration.
+Jason Woodle is the Marketing & Events Manager at Highland where he manages print and digital promotions, media relations, and public and private events.
+He studied at the University of Virginia, earning a B.I.S in Humanities and a Graduate Certificate in Project Management.
+He enjoys connecting guests to the rich history of Highland through public events, including the Albemarle County Fair, annual Sheep Shearing, July 4th celebration, and Veterans Day commemoration.

 For all employees please contact us at 434-293-8000 or firstname.lastname@example.org.